 "A Jedi doesn't fight to win, Liane, a Jedi only fights if he has to defend himself.
 In a conflict fighting is always the last option a Jedi chooses," Wedge said.

-"Luke said the same to me, when he gave this training lightsaber.
+"Luke said the same to me, when he gave me this training lightsaber.
 I can't imagine a situation where I could have to use my lightsaber or become engaged ..."
 She stopped in mid sentence.

 For a moment she stood transfixed.
 Her eyes got a distant staring expression.
 In her mind she saw flashes of her Force visions as a Jedi.
 Wedge and Yarmod watched her.
-She focussed again on her guest and laughed.
+She focussed again on her guests and laughed.

-"Buut if I can't really hurt you, Yarmod, I will gladly accept the challenge," She said, walking to the middle of the lawn.
+"But if I can't really hurt you, Yarmod, I will gladly accept the challenge," She said, walking to the middle of the lawn.

 Yarmod looked at his master.
 Wedge nodded with a vague smile.